SifisoSithole/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6-puts2.c - This function prints every other character of a string, starting with the first character

 7-puts_half.c - This function prints half a string

+8-print_array.c - This functions n elements of an array of integers